espinetandreu/Financial-Mathematics/README.md

 # Financial Mathematics Portfolio

 Welcome to my Financial Mathematics GitHub repository!
 This collection of projects encompasses various aspects of financial engineering and computational finance.
-Each project is designed to showcase theoretical understanding, practical implementation, and relevant resources.

 ## Getting Started